 Greater Hudson Heritage Network (GHHN)

-Lower Manhattan Historical Society (Board of Directors) (LMHS)
+Lower Manhattan Historical Association (Board of Directors) (LMHA)

 Museum Association of New York (MANY)

-and by writing a blog about the state of New York State History.
+and by writing blogs about the state of State History and the State of American Civics.

 He supports public outreach of ancient civilization through participation in the following organizations: